itzg/docker-mc-backup/README.md

 The `PAUSE_IF_NO_PLAYERS` option lets you pause backups if no players are online.

-If `PAUSE_IF_NO_PLAYERS`="true" and there are no players online after a backup is made, then instead of immediately scheduling the next backup, the script will start checking the server's player count every minute.
+If `PAUSE_IF_NO_PLAYERS`="true" and there are no players online after a backup is made, then instead of immediately scheduling the next backup, the script will start checking the server's player count every `PLAYERS_ONLINE_CHECK_INTERVAL` (defaults to 5 minutes).
 Once a player joins the server, the next backup will be scheduled in `BACKUP_INTERVAL`.

 `EXCLUDES` is a comma-separated list of glob(3) patterns to exclude from backups.
 By default excludes all jar files (plugins, server files), logs folder and cache (used by i.e. PaperMC server).